email: roadarch@outlook.com

 Denver, CO

 The Jewel Theatre was probably built in the 1930s.
 It was also known as the Ritz Theatre.
 The building later housed Thrillseekers, an indoor climbing business.
 That business closed in 2018 and the building remains vacant.
 This photo is from 2012.
 By 2014, the marquee had been removed.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 The Yates Theatre was built around 1926.
 By 1931, it had been renamed the Rex Theatre.
 In 1948, it was known as the Coronet Theatre.
 It closed in 1955.
 By 2007, the building was housing a piano store.
 It has been vacant since around 2012.
 In 2018, there was talk of restoring it as a theatre but nothing has happened.
 This photo is from 2023.
 For more, see this website. [map]